Interest Rates and Loanable Funds

 Private saving is the income that households have after paying for taxes and consumption.
 Although the rate of private saving is influenced by the interest rate, people also save for emergencies and to maintain liquidity.
 Private saving can also be increased by tax incentives or by taxing investment income less.

 Public saving is the tax revenue that the government has left over after spending.
-Public saving is increased when the government has a budget surplus, which is the amount of tax revenue over government spending during the tax year.
+Public saving is increased when the government has a budget surplus, the amount of tax revenue exceeding government spending during the tax year.
 A budget deficit is a shortfall in tax revenue over government spending.
 A budget surplus will eliminate the need for the government to borrow money, while a budget deficit is financed by government borrowing.
 If the budget deficit is large, as it currently is for most of the modern economies due to the 2007 - 2009 Great Recession, government borrowing could be so large that there is a crowding out effect, decreasing private investments, since they must compete with the government for funds.

 Investment tax credits can shift the demand curve rightward by allowing firms to offset their research and development costs with tax credits.
 Many countries offer these credits to stimulate research and development for new products and services, which stimulates the economy, thereupon increasing tax revenue.